HitG010/QuantaMind/README.md

-# QuantaMind - GDSC Solution Challenge 2024
+# QuantaMind - Your Emotional Companion

 This is Team QuantaMind from first year students of **GDSC DTU**.
 We worked towards achieving the Sustainable Development Goal (SDG) of ***"Good Health and Well-being"***.
 QuantaMind is a self-help companion that acts as your online friend which documents every emotion that you experience and helps you overcome your difficulties.